 What Causes A Gout Attack?

-Many gout sufferers get confused about the causes of a gout attack.
+Many gout sufferers get confused about the reasons for gout attacks.

 People talk of ‘gout triggers,’ but this is largely pointless.
 There is only one cause of gout attacks – high uric acid.
-There are many causes of high uric acid, and many events that will trigger high uric acid to cause a gout attack.
+But there are many reasons for high uric acid.
+So there are many reasons why high uric acid can cause a gout attack.

-Gout attacks are caused by an immune reaction to uric acid crystals.
+The reason for gout attacks is an immune reaction to uric acid crystals.
 During that reaction, our white blood cells surround uric acid crystals.
 Once hidden in this way, uric acid crystals become invisible, and the painful swelling subsides.
 However, deposits increase with every attack, and so each day that uric acid is left untreated, more deposits form.
-Eventually these will cause unsightly lumps under the skin.
+Eventually, these will cause unsightly lumps under the skin.